 Throw on a hooded sweatshirt, shuffle your feet through the leaves and get ready to enjoy everything outdoors with your kids

 Champaign-Urbana is filled with and surrounded by picturesque nature escapes.
-Spending time together in nature as a family is great for mental and physical health, and we think you will experience the benefits firsthand rather quickly as you head out with your family.
-So pick those apples, take those walks and enjoy the crisp fall air this year!
+Spending time together in nature as a family is great for mental and physical health, and we think you will experience the benefits first-hand rather quickly as you head out with your family.
+So pick those apples, take those walks and enjoy the crisp fall air.

-Thanks to the Champaign Park District for presenting our ultimate guide to outdoor fun in Champaign-Urbana.
+Chambanamoms thanks the Allerton Park & Retreat Center for presenting our ultimate guide to outdoor fall fun in Champaign-Urbana